Pallavi237/Stock-Market-Forecasting/README.md

 3. Model is updated in every instance which makes it more desirable than a model which is pre-built and implemented in real-time.
 4. Mostly a simulation of the trend, which makes the number of assumptions in the stock prices to be minimal.

+## To access the application directly,
+runGitHub("Financial-Options-Evaluation", "psingh237")